 Everyone has worked for someone like Bill Lumbergh (Gary Cole).
 He doesn’t raise his voice, but he talks to his employees like a soulless robot.
 Employees are carelessly assigned more and more work as if it’s no big deal to the person who has to do it.
 Lumbergh does everything a good boss wouldn’t do.
 Take a lesson, entrepreneurs: If your employees don’t seem to care about their work, it might be because you conduct yourself a little like Bill Lumbergh.

-One of the film’s central messages is that every job involves some sort of tedious, monotonous work.
+One of the film’s central messages is that every job involves tedious, monotonous work.
 But you don’t have to let these things ruin your life.
 Office Space taught us that the most annoying parts about our jobs are often quite funny, albeit in hindsight.
 And as unpleasant as your boss might be, at least he’s not Bill Lumbergh.

 “Jerry Maguire” (1996)

 Many entrepreneurs started their businesses to solve a significant problem with the industry they’ve been working in for years.
 They refuse to stay complacent because they care more about their customers than making money.
-For sports agent Jerry Maguire (Tom Cruise), that problem is the lack of personal relationships with his clients, which ultimately stems from juggling so many of them.
+For sports agent Jerry Maguire (Tom Cruise), that problem is the lack of personal relationships with his clients, which ultimately stems from juggling many of them.
 Despite his financial success, Maguire feels empty because his clients can’t even remember his name.

 This leads Maguire to open up his own sports management agency.
 He has just one client; football player Ron Tidwell (Cuba Gooding Jr.).
 Entrepreneurs can undoubtedly relate to Maguire’s devotion to Tidwell, who is not easy to deal with.
 Anyone who runs a service-based business knows that your first clients are treated like royalty.
 They must never suspect that they are not your number one priority.
 Maguire and Tidwell get into several heated arguments, but they also believe in each other and push each other to succeed.